atharvarakshak/expense-tracker/README.md

 > You must have python3 installed on your system before running

-> used python 3.10.2 for this project
+> Python 3.8+ is recommended for this project

 ### Create virtual environment and activate it